-Supervisors Campos, Mar, Maxwell, Mirkarimi, Avalos, Chiu, Daly BOARD OF SUPERVISORS the Health Care Services Master Plan every three (3) years including a summary of changes since the prior Health Care Services Master Plan was approved.
-The Department of Public Health and the Planning Department may update the Health Care Services Master Plan at any time if either department believes an update is necessary.
-If the departments are unable to update the Health Care Services Master Plan within three (3) years of the prior update, they must seek an extension of time from the Board of Supervisors.
-The Health Commission, the Planning Commission, and the Board of Supervisors shall consider and approve-periodic Health Care Services Master Plan updates based upon the same procedures described in sub sections (a)-(e) above.
+1 (e) The Health Commission and the Planning Commission may recommend approval or 2 disapproval of the Health Care Services Master Plan.
+Following such recommendations, the Board of 3 Supervisors shall schedule a hearing to consider a resolution to adopt the adoption of the Health 1 Care Services Master Plan.
+5 (f) Plan Update.
+The Department of Public Health and Planning Department shall update 3 the Health Care Services Master Plan every three (3) years including a summary of changes since the 7 prior Health Care Services Master Plan was approved.
+The Department of Public Health and the 3 Planning Department may update the Health Care Services Master Plan at any time if either ) department believes an update is necessary.
+If the departments are unable to update the Health ) Care Services Master Plan within three (3) years of the prior update, they must seek an extension of 1 time from the Board of Supervisors.
+The Health Commission, the Planning Commission, and the Board 2 of Supervisors shall consider and approve periodic Health Care Services Master Plan updates based 3 upon the same procedures described in sub sections (a)-(e) above.
+4 SEC.

-(e) The Health Commission and the Planning Commission may recommend approval or disapproval of the Health Care Services Master Plan.
-Following such recommendations, the Board of Supervisors shall schedule a hearing to consider a resolution to adopt the adoption of the Health Care Services Master Plan.

-SEC.
 342.4.
 CONSISTENCY DETERMINATION FEE.

-The Planning Department may charge and collect from the a Medical Use medical institution requiring a Consistency Determination pursuant seeking a land use approval subject to these sections 342 to 342.10 a fee for the preparation of the required Consistency Determination, in an amount that does not exceed the actual cost of preparation.
-This fee shall be sufficient to recover actual costs that the Department incurs and shall be charged on a time and materials basis.
-The Department also may charge for any time and materials costs that other agencies, boards, commissions, or departments of the City, including the City Attorney's Office, incur in connection with the processing of the Consistency Determination.
-Upon request of the Medical Use, the Department shall provide in writing an estimate of the fee to be charged, and the basis for the fee.
-This fee shall be payable at the time the Consistency Determination Application application for such land use approval is submitted.
+5 The Planning Department may charge and collect from-the a Medical Use medical 6 institution requiring a Consistency Determination pursuant seeking a land use approval 7 subject to these sections 342 to 342.10 a fee for the preparation of the required Consistency 3 Determination, in an amount that does not exceed the actual cost of preparation.
+This fee shall 9 be sufficient to recover actual costs that the Department incurs and shall be charged on a time 0 and materials basis.
+The Department also may charge for any time and materials costs that 1 other agencies, boards, commissions, or departments of the City, including the City Attorney's 2 Office, incur in connection with the processing of the Consistency Determination.
+Upon 3 request of the Medical Use, the Department shall provide in writing an estimate of the fee to 4 be charged, and the basis for the fee.
+This fee shall be payable at the time the Consistency 5 Determination Application application for such land use approval is submitted.